Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 and Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements)

-The Consolidated Financial Statements are prepared in accordance with the Indian
+Report.
+The Consolidated Financial Statements are prepared in accordance with the

-Accounting Standards (IND AS) notified under Section 133 of the Act read with Companies
+Indian Accounting Standards (IND AS) notified under Section 133 of the Act read with

-and related information of the Company and the financial statements of the subsidiary
+CFS and related information of the Company and the financial statements of the

 TRANSFER TO RESERVES